YangQ411/Livermore-RLHF/README.md

 ```

 ### 2. Authentication
-Login to HuggingFace and enter your tokens (LLaMA 3.2-1B model):
+Login to HuggingFace and enter your tokens (Llama3.2-1B model):
 ```bash
 huggingface-cli login
 ```